tomespel/kairos-volatility-prediction/README.md

-# Volatility prediction in Financial Markets
+# Volatility Prediction in Financial Markets
 A repository for the Kairos package developed for CFM's ENS Data Challenge.
 Further information about this challenge is available at the following [link](https://challengedata.ens.fr/en/challenge/34/volatility_prediction_in_financial_markets.html).
 The official leaderboard is available at this [address](http://datachallenge.cfm.fr).

 ## Table of Contents